Lukoil: Power generation

-Lukoil has the aggregate power generation capacity of 5,800 MW, of which 73% is for commercial use.
-Lukoil generates about 99% of electrical power of the Astrakhan Oblast and 62% of the Krasnodar Krai.
-Its main power generation subsidiaries are Lukoil-Volgogradenergo, Lukoil-Rostovenergo, Luikoil-Kubanenergo, Lukoil-Astrakhanenergo, and Lukoil-Stavropolenergo.
+Lukoil has an aggregate power generation capacity of 5,800 MW, of which 73% is for commercial use.
+Lukoil generates about 99% of the electrical power of the Astrakhan Oblast and 62% of the Krasnodar Krai.
+Its principal power generation subsidiaries are Lukoil-Volgogradenergo, Lukoil-Rostovenergo, Lukoil-Kubanenergo, Lukoil-Astrakhanenergo, and Lukoil-Stavropolenergo.

-Lukoil operates two solar power plants at its own refineries in Romania and Bulgaria with respective capacity of 9 MW and 1.3 MW.
+Lukoil operates two solar power plants at its own refineries in Romania and Bulgaria, with respective capacities of 9 MW and 1.3 MW.
 A 10-MW solar plant is under construction at the Volgograd Refinery.
 It also owns an 84-MW wind farm in Topolog, Romania.

 Sponsorship

-Lukoil has been titular sponsor of FC Spartak Moscow since 2000.
+Lukoil has been the titular sponsor of FC Spartak Moscow since 2000.
 In August 2022, the company acquired ownership of the club (100% of the shares) along with the Otkritie Arena stadium.

 In particular, the company sponsors the Volgograd water polo club Lukoil-Spartak.
 Lukoil also sponsors the Russian Olympic Committee and is one of the founders of the Russian Olympians Support Fund.
 In February 2014, Lukoil signed an agreement with the government of Arkhangelsk Oblast about supporting Vodnik.

 Corporate affairs

 Shareholders

 In July 2010, the top managers of the company owned the largest stake (more than 30%) of the company's shares: CEO Vagit Alekperov owning 20.6% and vice-president Leonid Fedun owning 9.8%.
-The American oil company ConocoPhillips owned 19.21% but due to financial difficulties, completely withdrew from the shareholders of Lukoil, selling its shares, and in part to Lukoil itself by February 2011.
+The American oil company ConocoPhillips owned 19.21% but, due to financial difficulties, completely withdrew from the shareholders of Lukoil, selling its shares, and in part to Lukoil itself by February 2011.
 The remaining shares were freely traded on the London Stock Exchange, the Frankfurt Stock Exchange, the Russian Trading System, and the Moscow Interbank Currency Exchange.
-Market capitalization of the company was $60.4 billion as of June 2018.
+The company's market capitalization was $60.4 billion as of June 2018.